OSGeo/OSGeoLive-doc/en/overview/osm_overview.rst

   :align: right

 * Global massively crowd-sourced dataset

 * A number of editors to choose from

-* A number of renderers to choose from (including online)
+* A number of renderers to choose from (including custom and online)

 * Free to use

 * Widespread geo-application integration

 Details
 --------------------------------------------------------------------------------